 The new water treatment facility was put into service 6/2010 which included the start up of a new source of supply, well #11, the new facility provides for an automated operation, the water storage tank level is monitored and through a radio signal the necessary water sources are operated to fill the tank.
-There is continuous monitoring of the disinfection process which increases and decreases the level of disinfectant added based on the residual chlorine level within the system.
+There is continuous monitoring of the disinfection process, which increases and decreases the level of disinfectant added based on the residual chlorine level within the system.
 High and low chlorine levels will send an alarm to the operating staff; low and high storage level is also monitored and alarmed as well.
 The production potential of the system was doubled with the addition of well #11.
-During 2011 the Village will be moving forward to install a new storage tank to meet the increasing demand and the requirements of the NYSDOH for water storage.
+During 2012 the Village will be replacing the 10" cast iron water main from Clove Rd south to the Putnam Co. line: this 100-year-old section of main has been a source for water main breaks in the past with this replacement the number of dirty water issues should be greatly reduced.
+Work is scheduled to begin late summer 2012.
+The new 2 MG storage tank is continuing through the design and planning phase.
+A new generator has been designed and will be installed during the Autumn of 2012, this will be a marked improvement for the customers of Round Hill as once the emergency power has been installed all residences in Round Hill will be supplied full pressure even during power outages.
+For the first time the Village has performed its biannual flushing during day light hours reducing over time costs and providing for a more efficient system wide flushing.
+Dirty water issues during 2011 were much less frequent with the addition of well #11 the system now has adequate volume and pressure to insure system flushing is more effective then in past years, well #11 added 1,200 GPM to the overall capacity.